brentvollebregt/nitratine.net/README.md

-# nitratine.pythonanywhere.com
+# Nitratine
-Flask server running at nitratine.pythonanywhere.com (in development)
+Flask server running at nitratine.pythonanywhere.com

-This site is a simple blog that allows for pages to be added dynamically with added features
+## What is this?
+I wanted to make a simple site that hosted my projects, tutorials and tools.<br>
+It needed to be easy to add articles and be fully dynamic.

+## Screenshots

+## Features
+- Easily add articles though a file explorer or administration panel
+- Views are recorded for all articles
+- Site split into five categories (the main ones I wanted)
+- Easily edit site settings anywhere
+- Pages displayed by popularity and date

 ## Usage
-Make sure you have Flask installed (pip install flask) and python (obviously).<br>
-Run server.py to host the server; alternatively this can be imported and routes executed somewhere else (like pythonanywhere does).
+1. Install Python
+2. Install Flask (```pip install Flask```)
+3. Run server.py to make sure data.json generates
+4. Edit data.json
+    - site_location: only needed for robots.txt
+    - articles_location: location of articles
+    - administration: username and password for logging in at /admin
+    - extra_header_info: A place to stick things like google analytics and verification tokens
+    - descriptions: Edit descriptions of the six major pages

-## Articles
+### Articles
 To add articles to the site you will need to have defined the articles location in the servers data.json.
 They then need to follow a format to be detected on startup.
  - Root directory (specified in JSON (adding later))
     - sub (e.g. apps, blog, projects...)